BigNicker123/bignicker123.github.io/docs/planning.md

 ### Expected Risks
 Market Competition: There are already established electric car charger finder apps and services.
 New entrants may struggle to compete with existing platforms.
-\nSecurity and Privacy: Handling user data and location information comes with security and privacy risks.
+\n Security and Privacy: Handling user data and location information comes with security and privacy risks.
-\nUser Experience and Design: User-friendliness and a visually appealing design are critical.
+\n User Experience and Design: User-friendliness and a visually appealing design are critical.
 If the app is not intuitive and easy to use, users may abandon it in favor of competitors.

 ## Project Scope
 TODO: Scope of the System of Interest.
 Include a bullet list of things from your context diagram that are in scope.